Table of Contents

 Rhea and the Olympians

-Rhea and Cronus had six children: Hestia, Demeter, Hera, Hades, Poseidon, and Zeus, the first Olympians.
+Rhea and Cronus had six children: Hestia, Demeter, Hera, Hades, Poseidon, and Zeus, who are some of the major gods of the Olympian pantheon.
 When Cronus heard the prophecy that one of his children would dethrone him, he decided to swallow them all as a way to thwart destiny.
 His last-born son was Zeus.

 The myths say that Rhea gave Cronus a wrapped rock instead of her younger son, which he promptly swallowed thinking it was Zeus.
 She managed to hide and raise Zeus without Cronus’ knowledge with Gaia’s help.